 Sketch of the design and arrangement of Tomb M45 at Xishuipo, Puyang, Henan Province.

-In the 1987, an intact Neolithic tomb (now designated tomb/grave number M45) was found at Xishuipo (a Neolithic archaeological site associated with the Yangshao culture) in Puyang, Henan Province.
+In the 1987, an intact Neolithic tomb (now designated tomb/grave number M45) was found at Xishuipo (a Neolithic archaeological site associated with the Yãngsháo culture) in Puyang, Henan Province.
+(The tomb was found in the Yãngsháo cultural stratum.)
 The site was excavated from 1987 to 1988; 186 burials were discovered at the site.
 The Neolithic grave is dated to circa 5300 BCE and it is assumed to be that of a king or a 'shaman' (certainly the owner was considered an elite or divine person).
 (According to the carbon 14 determination, and tree ring date-testing archeologists concluded that the tomb was built in the Yangshao cultural period about 6,500 years ago.)
 The burial arrangement suggests cosmological and astronomical significance.
 The tomb layout suggests a celestial pattern is being indicated.
 According to some interpretations a (composite) sky map is being depicted.
 The form of the grave itself is in the shape of a crown.
 The belief that heaven was composed of 6 concentric circles divided by 7 curves established how the crown shape is obtained.
 The adult skeleton is positioned in the centre of the unusually large cardinally oriented grave.
 The adult skeleton is laid out in such a way that the southern face above the head was round while the northern face at the foot of the body was square.
 This conforms to the symbolism of Chinese cosmology which held that Heaven was round and Earth was square.
 A number of astral forms keep the skeleton company.
 The body of a tall adult male is flanked by two carefully laid out mosaics formed from white mussel/clam shells, a tiger design to the right (west) and a dragon design to the left (east).
 These mosaics are believed to be representations of 2 of the 4 super constellations (the Azure Dragon and the White Tiger).
 In the same tomb there is also a representation of the Big Dipper (in the form of a triangle, as it would have been far in the past), also created from white mussel/clam shells.
 The Big Dipper is pointing toward the head of the dragon.
 Two human bones are placed amongst the array of symbols.
 Three funerary human skeletons were also found in the tomb.
 The burial was accompanied by the bodies of 3 young children.
 Clam shell mosaics were also found in two nearby caches.
-Another key claim is: The funerary skeleton on the north side of the M45 tomb was a young boy’s skeleton (estimated to be 15 years old when he died).
+Another key claim is: The funerary skeleton on the north side of the M45 tomb was a young boy's skeleton (estimated to be 15 years old when he died).
 At the estimated time of the burial his head was pointed in the direction of the sunrise on the Winter Solstice.

 "On the Date of Astronomical Phenomena in Tomb No.45 at Xishuipo, Puyang, Henan." by Duan Bang – Ning.
 Abstract: "On the basis of the proper motion of the seven stars of Big Dipper and ecliptic precession in astronomy, through the numerical analysis and comparison with the star maps by microcomputer, we would arrive at such a conclusion.
 The date of astronomical phenomena in the tomb No.45 at Xishuipo Puyang, Henan is about 133000±1000 years ago.
 The sun, at that time, was setting beyond the western horizon during Spring Equinox.
 The latest limit of the date of this astronomical phenomena is 100,000 years ago; and its earliest limit is 160,000 years ago.
 The ecliptic coordinates of North Pole were at longitude 136° by celestial latitude 66.5°, and that of Spring Equinox Point were at longitude 46° by latitude 0°.
 The epoch of them is 2000.0 A.C.
 Of course, the triangle arranged with clam shells, a copy of the four stars in the bowl of ancient Big Dipper, is certainly the record of earliest astronomical observation.
 It is also the earliest record of scientific observation in the history of mankind."
 (Note: This statement in relation to the dates claimed obviously need to be treated with caution.)